 Do All Toyota Forklifts Have an Alternator?

-In one way or another, all forklifts require electricity to function properly, but not all of them use the same power source.
+In one way or another, regardless of the lift truck brand, these trucks rely on electricity to function properly, but not all of them use the same power source.
 Toyota has two main forklift types powered by internal combustion engines and those run entirely by lithium batteries.

 Alternators are mainly used in those forklift trucks that use IC engines since they take advantage of part of the motion energy produced by the engine shaft to transform it into electricity.